nehareddypasunuri/JobAutoPilot/README.md

 # 🎬 Demo

-🚧 Live demo and screenshots will be added as development progresses.
+🚧 Screenshots, live demo, and walkthrough video will be added as development progresses.

 ---